Permutation representations and automorphisms of evolution algebras: Multiply-transitive groups

 \section{Multiply-transitive groups}

-In this section, we gather fundamental results on transitive (finite) groups that will be utilized in the subsequent sections.
-For a more in-depth exploration of this topic, the reader is referred to \cite[Chapter 1]{Cameron-permutations-groups} and \cite[Chapter 7]{Robinson}.
+We compile essential results on transitive finite groups that will be applied in the following sections.
+For a more in-depth treatment of this topic, the reader is encouraged to consult \cite[Chapter 1]{Cameron-permutations-groups} and \cite[Chapter 7]{Robinson}.

-\begin{definition} Let $n,$ and $k$ be positive integers.
+\begin{definition} Let $n$ and $k$ be positive integers.
 A permutation group $P\leq S_n$ is $k$-transitive if for any two ordered sets of $k$ distinct numbers $(x_1,\ldots,x_k)$ and $(y_1,\ldots,y_k)$, $1\leq x_i,y_i\leq n$, there exists $\sigma\in P$ such that $\sigma(x_i)=y_i$ for $i=1,\ldots,k$.

-An abstract finite group $G$ is called $k$-transitive if there exists a permutation representation $\chi\colon G\to S_n$ such that the permutation group $\xi(G)\leq S_n$ is $k$-transitive. \end{definition}
+An abstract finite group $G$ is called $k$-transitive if there exists a permutation representation $\chi\colon G\to S_n$ such that the permutation group $\chi(G)\leq S_n$ is $k$-transitive. \end{definition}

-\begin{remark} Observe that every finite abstract group $G$ is $1$-transitive since both the left and right regular representations represents $G$ as a $1$-transitive permutation subgroup of $S_{|G|}$ \cite[pp.\ 7--8]{Cameron-permutations-groups}.
-Therefore it makes sense to consider only multiply-transitive groups, that it, groups which are $k$-transitive for $k\geq 2$.
-Finally, notice that if a finite abstract group $G$ is $k$-transitive, then it $l$-transitive for every $l\leq k$. \end{remark}
+\begin{remark} Observe that every finite abstract group $G$ is $1$-transitive, as both its left and right regular representations define $G$ as a $1$-transitive permutation subgroup of $S_{|G|}$ \cite[pp.\ 7--8]{Cameron-permutations-groups}.
+Consequently, it is natural to focus on groups that are multiply-transitive, that is, groups which are $k$-transitive for some $k \geq 2$.
+Moreover, note that if a finite abstract group $G$ is $k$-transitive, then it is also $l$-transitive for every $l \leq k$.